checkbox/tarmac-configs/README.md

     env VAGRANT_APT_CACHE=http://<your ip address>:3142

 To put the virtual machines on ramdisk:

-Note a decent amount of RAM is needed for this, the VMs and host OS need to be able to run in whatever is left of your RAM.
-About 1.5 GB RAM are needed for each VM, so if three releases need testing, 4.5 GB of ramdisk for the VM disk images alone will be needed, plus about 1 GB for the host and VM RAM.
-Per this, a minimum of 6 GB RAM is needed to run this on three releases.
+About 1.5 GB RAM are needed for a VM's virtual disk, plus about 1 GB for the host and VM RAM.
+VMs are destroyed after each use, so the ramdisk space can be reused.
+To be entirely safe, 3 GB total RAM are recommended if you want to use this, to allow for some breathing room.

 1. Add this to /etc/fstab:

-        tmpfs /ramdisk tmpfs defaults,size=4500m,uid=ubuntu 0 0
+        tmpfs /ramdisk tmpfs defaults,size=2000m,uid=ubuntu 0 0

 2. Create /ramdisk: